lambda-wanderlust/backend/README.md

 ### Users

-There are two kinds of users, 'guide' and 'user'.
-A guide has access to the full CRUD functionality; a user has read-only access.
+There are three kinds of users, 'guide', 'tourist' and admin.
+A guide has access to the full CRUD functionality for all tripRoutes; a user has read-only access, except for their own account information.
+Admin has access to all routes.
 All fields are required:

 - Each user has a unique, auto-incremented id.
 This is done for you.